 Unsecured loans, including the traditional bank loan, often involve the least amount of risk to your other assets, but may require that you hold a high credit score to access the best rates.
 They also may require a lengthy application process and extensive paperwork, as well as incurring loan fees and higher interest charges than some other options.

 Secured loans, such as a home equity line of credit, usually have the advantage of lower rates than credit cards.
-For instance, you could pay off debt with the help of your mortgage if you qualify for a cash-out refinance or a home equity line of credit on your house, and use the proceeds to pay off other debt.
+For instance, you could pay off debt with the help of your mortgage if you qualify for a cash-out refinance or a home equity line of credit on your house.
 Note though, that these loans carry the risk that you could lose the underlying collateral if you default on the loan.

 Another potential advantage of consolidating other debt into an SBL is that your repayment schedule may be more flexible than other types of loans.
 For instance, as long as you maintain sufficient collateral, you may be able to choose to have interest rolled into the principal rather than making interest and/or principal monthly payments.